 In the unforeseen event of a data leak or theft, whether it’s your fault or not, you might be held responsible.
 This is made even worse by the fact that data protection guidelines are different in different areas, and constantly keep changing.
 In order to avoid the prolonged legal mess and unnecessary complication, your organisation needs to set up a Personally Identifiable Information (PII) protection and responsibility policy clearly stated in the legal agreement with your hosting company, so that they cannot shift the blame to you in case of a data theft.
 However, if a data leak or theft does occur, even if the hosting company takes on the responsibility, your company would still take a big PR hit.

-So ultimately, with a combination of constant alertness and monitoring, as well as taking advantage of the right tools, the latest technology, and proper knowledge, you will be able to have a much more robust security system that can safeguard your website against any kind of malpractice.
+So ultimately, with a combination of constant alertness and monitoring, as well as taking advantage of the right tools to avoid website security threats, the latest technology, and proper knowledge, you will be able to have a much more robust security system that can safeguard your website against any kind of malpractice.